 The Company's consolidated financial statements include all accounts of the Company, its majority owned and controlled subsidiaries and VIEs for which the Company is the primary beneficiary.
+Intercompany accounts among the consolidated businesses have been eliminated in consolidation.
+Net income (loss) attributable to noncontrolling interests is reflected in the statements of operations.

-The Company consolidates entities in which the Company owns more than 50% of the voting common stock and controls operations and also VIEs for which the Company is the primary beneficiary.
+Typically the Company consolidates entities in which the Company owns more than 50% of the voting common stock and controls operations and also VIEs for which the Company is the primary beneficiary.
 Investments in nonconsolidated affiliates in which the Company owns more than 20% of the voting common stock or otherwise exercises significant influence over operating and financial policies but not control of the nonconsolidated affiliate are accounted for using the equity method of accounting.
-Investments in nonconsolidated affiliates in which the Company owns less than 20% of the voting common stock are accounted for using the cost method of accounting.
-Intercompany accounts among the consolidated businesses have been eliminated in consolidation.
-Net income (loss) attributable to noncontrolling interests is reflected in the statements of operations for consolidated affiliates.
+Investments in nonconsolidated affiliates in which the Company owns less than 20% of the voting common stock and does not exercise significant influence over operating and financial policies are accounted for using the cost method of accounting.